 Just then our guide came running and said that magical word – Boating has started, please go there as soon as possible and we all ran.

 Kanyakumari Tourist Places to explore

-Kanyakumari is located at southern edge of mainland India.
-It has always been an important pilgrimage place as well as a popular tourist destination.
+Located at the southern edge of mainland India, it has always been an important pilgrimage place as well as a popular tourist destination.
 This is despite the fact that its weather is hot & humid and rains make it unpredictable.

 Swami Vivekananda Rock Memorial is a rock standing in the middle of the sea where the Indian Peninsula ends.
-It is the most popular tourist attraction of Kanyakumari.
-10 minutes of the boat ride in the Indian Ocean and we stepped foot on the holy rock standing steady where the three oceans meet.
-This is where the foot mark of goddess Kanyakumari is worshiped in one temple and the visit of Swami Vivekananda is celebrated on the other.
+It is the most popular tourist attraction.
+After 10 minutes of the boat ride in the Indian Ocean and we stepped foot on the holy rock standing steady where the three oceans meet.
+This is where the footmark of goddess Kanyakumari is worshiped in one temple and the visit of Swami Vivekananda is celebrated in the other.
 The temples are small but beautiful.

 Sunrise & Sunset

 Kanyakumari has a lot of myths, legends, and history associated with it.
 However, it is sheer nature that stands out.
 It is one of the two places on earth where you can see both sunrise and sunset.
 When the powerful waves hit the rocks – it is like a desperate lover’s passion on display.
 When you see the oceans merging, it is like witnessing infinity right in front of your eyes.
 It is the closest you can get to standing at the end of the land.

 It is the view from the Vivekananda rock that is worth taking the trouble to go there.
 When you look at the landmass you see the skyline of the city against the backdrop of hills and clouds from the sea.
 When you look at the ocean, you try and find the two seas and one ocean meeting and merging here.

 Here, It is an experience to stand on the edge and feel the earth at your back, water in front, and sky all over.